QUHu-FER/BOT-FER/README.md

 ## How to Use

 To use BOT FER, follow these steps:

-Before running the bot you must first install this command:
+1. **Install Dependencies**: Before running the bot, you need to install the necessary dependencies.
+Run the following command in your terminal:

+    ```bash
     pip install -r requirements.txt
+    ```

     Wait until the installation process is successful, then you can run the bot.

+2. **Get a Bot Token from BotFather**:
+    - Open Telegram and search for BotFather.
+    - Start a chat with BotFather and use the command `/newbot`.
+    - Follow the instructions to create a new bot.
+    - Once created, you will receive a bot token.
+Copy this token.

+3. **Configure the Bot**:
+    - Open the project directory and locate the `main.py` file.
+    - Replace the `BOT_TOKEN` variable with the token you received from BotFather.
+    - Replace the `CHANNEL_USERNAME` variable with the username of your Telegram channel.

+4. **Run the Bot**:
+    - In your terminal, navigate to the project directory.
+    - Run the bot with the following command:

+    ```bash
+    python main.py
+    ```

+5. **Join the Designated Telegram Channel**:
-1. Join the designated Telegram channel.
+    - Join the Telegram channel specified in the `CHANNEL_USERNAME` variable.

+6. **Start the Bot**:
-2. Start the bot and follow the instructions provided.
+    - Start a chat with your bot on Telegram and follow the instructions provided.

+7. **Use Available Commands**:
-3. Use the available commands to perform tasks such as downloading videos or managing memberships.
+    - Use the available commands to perform tasks such as downloading videos or managing memberships.

 ## important 📌
 *You have to make your bot an admin in your target channel by adding it as an admin.*